 - Taco Libre – tacos, veggie tacos, Mexi-moco which is worth a try, burritos, quesadillas, and more.
 Fresh ingredients, cooked perfectly, and friendly staff to go with it.
 Open for lunch.

 - Naruto Noodles – Ramen served up hot with 18+ hour organic bone broths.
 Choose Gyoza, shrimp tempura, tonkatsu, spicy Thai ramen, and so many more options.
-The wait can get long (happened to me) so best to call ahead.
+The wait can get long (which happened to me) so best to call ahead.
 Open for lunch and dinner.

-- Dim ‘N’ Den Sum – the self-proclaimed best food truck on Kauai.
+- Dim ‘N’ Den Sum – Awarded the best food truck on Kauai in the 2018 Kauai Food Truck Battle.
 A fusion of Japanese and Hawaiian plate lunch.
 Enjoy musubi, seafood platters, chicken katsu, and fried sushi.
 The soft shell crab and coconut shrimp are popular options.

 - D Green’s BBQ – Classic BBQ with brisket, links, baked beans, and a slice of bread.
-Derrick knows how to BBQ.
-Ribs that fall of the bone, pulled pork, tangy and spicy BBQ sauce, and homemade hot sauce makes this joint a fan favorite on Kauai.
+Darren knows how to BBQ.
+Ribs that fall off the bone, pulled pork, tangy and spicy BBQ sauce, and homemade hot sauce makes this joint a fan favorite on Kauai.

 Koloa Zipline Food Truck Park